Conn-Selmer: Recent history

 It has been heavily involved in outsourcing manufacturing of brands formerly associated with American manufacturers, including Ludwig drums, Glaesel, Scherl & Roth, and Wm.
 Lewis and Sons stringed instruments to China and Selmer (USA) wind instruments to various Asian sources.

-The employees at the Vincent Bach facility in Elkhart, Indiana represented by United Auto Workers Local 364, struck on April 1, 2006, and as of July 30, 2009, the union was decertified.
-Out of 230 workers that went out on strike approximately 70 returned with the remaining workers having been subject to recall until July 30, 2010.
+The employees at the Vincent Bach facility in Elkhart, Indiana, represented by United Auto Workers Local 364, struck on April 1, 2006, and on July 30, 2009, the union was decertified.
+Of 230 workers that went on strike, approximately 70 returned, with the remaining workers subject to recall until July 30, 2010.

-In 2006, calls were made for the American Federation of Musicians to boycott the entire Steinway-Conn-Selmer instrument company due to its permanently replacing union workers at its manufacturing facilities.
+In 2006, calls were made for the American Federation of Musicians to boycott the entire Steinway-Conn-Selmer instrument company because it permanently replaced union workers at its manufacturing facilities.

-The employees represented by United Auto Workers Local 2359 at the Eastlake, Ohio Conn-Selmer manufacturing plant called a strike on July 26, 2011, after working without a contract since February 2011, and settled with the company on October 21, 2011.
+The employees represented by United Auto Workers Local 2359 at the Eastlake, Ohio, Conn-Selmer manufacturing plant called a strike on July 26, 2011, after working without a contract since February 2011, and settled with the company on October 21, 2011.

 In 2013, the Paulson & Co. investment firm acquired Steinway Musical Instruments.

+In January 2026, the company informed union representatives that it would be sending most of the work at its Eastlake, Ohio, plant to China by the end of June 2026, eliminating 150 jobs and closing the plant.